-Suspect Arrested After Standoff with Authorities near LAX Following Pursuit - NewsBreak
+Suspect arrested after standoff with authorities near LAX following pursuit - NewsBreak

 Related

-A 33-year-old man killed in a single-vehicle crash in Sylmar was identified Monday.
-Charly Mederos died from multiple blunt trauma, according to the coroner’s office.
+LOS ANGELES – A man shot to death while struggling with another man over control of a handgun in South Los Angeles was publicly identified Monday.
+Michael Walker, 52, died from a gunshot wound to his chest, according to the coroner’s office.
 His city of residence was not available.
-Firefighters from the Los Angeles Fire Department responded at 12:47 a.m.
-Saturday to the westbound Foothill (210)...

 Woman walking on freeway hit, killed in South Bay